-Cabling Technique:
+Cabling Technique

-In deciding the location of cables several factors must be kept in mind.
+In deciding the location of cables, several factors must be kept in mind.
 Cables should be so placed that they will not rub against limbs and cause abrasions.
-Lags are as satisfactory as bolts in bracing sound hardwood branches, but eye bolts are safer for use in bracing softwoods or hardwoods having some decay.
-Lags should never be placed in the direct line of intersection of crotches, and if it is necessary to install a lag or bolt near a crotch it is better to stay 6 to 12 inches above or below the crotch intersection.
+Lags are as satisfactory as bolts in bracing sound hardwood branches, but eyebolts are safer for use in bracing softwoods or hardwoods having some decay.
+Lags should never be placed in the direct line of intersection of crotches, and if it is necessary to install a lag or bolt near a crotch it is better to stay from 6 to 12 inches above or below the crotch intersection.
 A cable usually should be so placed that the cable anchors (lags or bolts) on each limb are equidistant from the crotch.
 In a triangular system the purpose is to build up a triangle or a series of triangles between limbs so that each limb being braced is benefited from at least two directions.
-Only one cable should be attached to a lag, and lags should be at least one foot apart.
+Only one cable should be attached to a lag, and lags should be at least 1 foot apart.

 After a decision has been reached as to the general location of required cables, the comparative tensile load to be placed upon each cable must be judged.
-This is not simple, and considerable experience is needed to be able to fairly judge the size of cable needed in each location.
-Thought must be given to species, general condition of the tree, exposure to winds, presence or absence of decay, whether cavity work has been done or will be done in the tree, condition and shape of crotches, amount of foliage, size of limbs, etc.
+This is not simple, and considerable experience is needed to be able to judge fairly the size of cable needed in each location.
+Thought must be given to species, general condition of the tree, exposure to winds, presence or absence of decay, whether cavity work has been done or will be done in